ceres-solver/ceres-solver/docs/source/tutorial.rst

 Each residual in a BAL problem depends on a three dimensional point and a nine parameter camera.
-The nine parameters defining the camera can are: Three for rotation as a Rodriquez axis-angle vector, three for translation, one for focal length and two for radial distortion.
+The nine parameters defining the camera
+are: three for rotation as a Rodriques' axis-angle vector, three for translation, one for focal length and two for radial distortion.
 The details of this camera model can be found the `Bundler homepage
 <http://phototour.cs.washington.edu/bundler/>`_ and the `BAL homepage